 To keep your lips moist and protected from the elements, your best defense is a good offense: constant swipes from your trusty tube of lip balm.
 Make sure that tube is always handy with our key ring cases.
 A great gift idea.

 Go Hands Free!
-We put a number of Janome specialty presser feet to use to handle the thicker layers, piping application, and seam finishing.
+We put a number of Janome specialty presser feet to work to handle thicker layers, piping application, and seam finishing.
 Using the right foot for the job always makes a project faster, easier + more professional.

 Scrunchies are super fast and fun and take just a tiny bit of fabric and elastic.
 Ours are done with a unique double-turn method that eliminates the hard center seam found in many other styles.
 Pretty with or without a tie.

-Look for an open space to create a calming, socially distant environment to practice your daily yoga and meditation.
 When you don’t need a full bag, this gorgeous strap wrap lets you sling a mat over your shoulder and go.
 We figured out all the wrapping, turning, and securing challenges for you, so you can put it together in a snap.

-Simple ribbon necklaces are a striking accent that can be dressed up or down.
-We show you five no-sew solutions that combine beautiful ribbon and some standard jewelry findings.
+Simple ribbon necklaces are a striking accent that can work with nearly any outfit.
+We show you 5 no-sew solutions that combine beautiful ribbon and some standard jewelry findings.
 A fun activity for kids and teens.

-We love the look and creativity of handmade, but that doesn’t mean we never buy off the rack.
+We love the look and creativity of handmade, but that doesn’t mean we never buy at the store.
 Try these fast and easy ways to customize an off-the-rack cardigan with decorative elastics and fasteners.

 These wide, tie-front belts can add a touch of bohemian style to your Fall and Winter wardrobe.
 We used long quilting stitches to accent our fabric’s design motifs, then placed a few pretty seed beads at focal points for texture.

 You’ve seen these types of headbands everywhere.
 One is accordion-pleated so you can adjust the pleats to wear it wide or narrow; the other is a turban style with a classic front knot.
 Bad hair day be gone!